 While a performance dashboard won’t eliminate the necessary work of setting goals and analyzing results, it can help organizations to spend less time finding data and more time doing something with it.
 The best dashboards provide insight, facilitate understanding and ultimately prompt action toward constant improvement.

-For more on this topic, including interface design considerations, read more in my UX Booth article, Performance Dashboard Design: How to Put Data to Work.
+For more on this topic, including interface design considerations, read more in our UX Booth article, Performance Dashboard Design: How to Put Data to Work.